Ranging rod

-A ranging rod (or range rod) is a surveying instrument used for marking the position of stations, and for sightings of those stations, as well as for ranging straight lines.
-Initially these were made of light, thin and straight bamboo, or of well seasoned wood such as teak, pine or deodar.
-They were shod with iron at the bottom and surmounted with a flag about 250 mm square in size.
-Nowadays they are made of wood, metal or fibreglass.
-The rods are usually about 30 mm in diameter and 2 m or 3 m long, painted with alternating bands, such as red and white, red and yellow, or black and white, in lengths of 200 mm (i.e. one link length of metric chain), 500 mm, or one foot.
+A ranging rod, or range rod, is a surveying instrument used for marking the position of stations, and for sightings of those stations, as well as for ranging straight lines.
+Initially these were made of light, thin, and straight bamboo, or of well seasoned wood such as teak, pine, or deodar.
+They were shod with iron at the bottom and surmounted with a flag about 250 mm2 in size.
+Nowadays they are made of wood, metal, or fibreglass.
+The rods are usually about 30 mm in diameter and 2 or 3 m long, painted with alternating bands, such as red and white, red and yellow, or black and white, in lengths of 200 mm (i.e. one link length of metric chain), 500 mm, or 1 foot.
 These colours are used so that the rod can be properly sighted in case of long distance or bad weather.
 Ranging rods of greater length, e.g. 3 to 6 m, are called ranging or range poles, and are used for very long survey lines.
 Another type of ranging rod is known as an offset rod, which has no flag at the top.
 It is used for measuring small offsets from the survey line when the work is of an ordinary nature.